HarryNguyen2023/HarryNguyen2023/README.md

 ## Hi there my Vietnamese name is Nguyễn Lâm Vĩnh Gia but you can call me Harry Nguyen 👋
-### 🎓 I'm just started my career as an Embedded Software Engineer
+### 🎓 I'm just started my career as an Embedded Software Engineer at Viettel High Technology
 <!--
 **HarryNguyen2023/HarryNguyen2023** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.